altayburakhan/Finnhub_data_collector/README.md

 ## What It Does

-This is a real-time stock tracking application that:
+This is a near real-time stock tracking application that:
 1. Collects live stock prices from Finnhub.io
 2. Stores the data in PostgreSQL
 3. Visualizes it through an interactive dashboard